amandaghassaei/canvas-capture/README.md

   fps: number, // Frames per second of the output video, defaults to 60.
   quality: number, // A number between 0 and 1, defaults to 1.
   onExportProgress: (progress: number) => void, // progress: range [0-1].
-  onExport: (blob: Blob, filename: string), // Handle blob manually.
+  onExport: (blob: Blob, filename: string) => void, // Handle blob manually.
   onExportFinish: () => void, // Callback after successful export.
   onError: (error: Error | any) => void, // Callback on error.
   // Options below for ffmpeg conversion to mp4, not used for webm export.